-I work with children, adolescents and adults that have issues brought by mental health, personality disorders, learning difficulties and disabilities, depression, anxiety, anger, lack of motivation, substances misuse, peer pressure, bullying, academic pressure, parent’s divorce or separation amongst others.
+I work with adolescents and adults that have issues brought by broke-down relationships, loss, grief, mental health issues, personality disorders, learning difficulties and disabilities, depression, anxiety, anger, lack of motivation, substances misuse, peer pressure, bullying, academic pressure, parent’s divorce or separation amongst others.

 Together we will explore each feeling and emotion event and behaviour, we find the core issue, the core challenge, and the hopes.
 We identify strengths already available and areas that the client believes that they could benefit from enhancing.

 The aim is for the children and adults, to feel self-empowered and in control.
 That is achieved by understanding and self-acceptance.
 Understanding our personal needs and limitations, discerning between limitations and self-limiting believes, understanding pain and development and believing and accepting that we are perfect as we are with no need for comparison is a good place to start.
 Once this is achieved change will start to take place and we will naturally drift towards a more positive and proactive future.

 In an educational setting, I worked with children covering all aspects of their therapeutic needs.
 I also with teachers that needed support in all the mental and emotional issues of life plus the ones related to their pupils and the impact they have on their overall mental wellbeing.